Updated: Jul 11

-I'll take a step back really quick and let you know - I understand how stressful it can be to plan a wedding, and to have crazy amounts of vendors around and having this chaos that feels so real (even if your guests can't tell) and you may be thinking "Why in the world would I add another body to this strange condition of weddings?".
+I'll take a step back really quick and let you know - I understand how stressful it can be to plan a wedding, and to have crazy amounts of vendors around and having this chaos that feels so real (even if your guests can't tell) and you may be thinking "Why in the world would I add another body to this strange condition of weddings?"

 It's time for some real talk about second shooters.

 Your wedding photographer is a bad-ass.
 They're powering through this amazing day carrying like 40 pounds of mechanical gear that they know front to back.
 They probably won't eat more than two granola bars, and their plated dinner is usually cold by the time they can eat it.
 Yet they are making absolutely breathtaking images that show just how perfect your time there was.
 They're appeasing your family who used to see weddings shot on film.
 They're making a whole variance of personalities in your bridal party laugh and actually enjoy themselves during the portrait part of your day.
 And they're doing it all while remembering "This is their one wedding day, I can't mess this up".
-NO PRESSURE Y'ALL.

 Here's why asking your photographer to bring a second shooter is literally the coolest thing ever: